 Children’s entertainment and education changed forever with the introduction of the internet.
 Computers, laptops, handheld gaming devices, and mobile devices, such as tablets and phones, provide entertainment and make learning fun.
-Despite being helpful for our children, the “screen time” associated with using computers, mobile phones, tablets, and of course, TV, has a downside.
-There’s not a lot of physical activity tied to screen time, which contributes to childhood obesity, risky behaviors, sleep and attention problems, eyestrain, anxiety, and depression.
+Despite being helpful for our children, the “screen time” associated with using computers, mobile phones, tablets, and, of course, TV, has a downside.
+Too much screen time can contribute to childhood obesity, risky behaviors, sleep and attention problems, eyestrain, anxiety, and depression.
 There are several ways you can reduce your child’s screen time.

 Path to improved well being

 For children over age 2, limit their total screen time (TV, computer, phone, and tablet) at home to two hours or less a day.
 Avoid screen time for children under age 2.
 That means your child will have to make some tough choices on how to spend that two hours.
 That’s a tall order for parents to enforce, especially with a house full of technology.
 Tips that help families stick to the two-hour rule include:

 - Don’t allow your child to have a TV, computer, laptop, tablet, or mobile phone in his or her bedroom.

 - Don’t allow your child to charge his or her electronic devices in the bedroom at night.

 - Practice what you preach.
 If you don’t want your child tied to his or her electronics nonstop, then you should put yours away, too.